-If you or someone you know lives within 10 miles of Sequoyah and will need additional assistance during an emergency, please fill out and mail the card provided in this calendar.
+If you or someone you know lives within 10 miles of Sequovah and will need additional assistance during an emergency, please fill out and mail one of the two cards provided in this calendar.
 The card is pre-addressed and postage-paid and must be mailed as soon as possible so proper arrangements can be made.